Joseph Kerschbaum is a poet and spoken word artist based in Bloomington, Indiana. He has published 8 books of poetry and two spoken word albums.

 Joseph has performed at numerous venues around the country.
-He has been a featured performer at festivals such as the Bucktown Arts Fest, the Etheridge Knight Festival of the Arts, and Heartland Incantations, a reading series that celebrates Hoosier poets.
+He has been a featured performer at festivals such as the Bucktown Arts Fest, the Etheridge Knight Festival of the Arts, and Heartland Incantations.
+This reading series celebrates Hoosier poets.
 He has been the captain of the Bloomington Poetry Slam and competed in the Midwest Poetry Slam League.

 Joseph was 1/4 of the bombastic touring group, The Reservoir Dogwoods.
 The Reservoir Dogwoods is a collective of 4 Hoosier poets who tour the Midwest extensively.
 And they happen to be some of Joseph’s favorite people.